ViciCoin Trading Up 0% This Week (VCNT)

-ViciCoin (VCNT) traded 0.4% higher against the US dollar during the 1-day period ending at 21:00 PM E.T. on September 23rd.
-One ViciCoin token can now be purchased for $20.14 or 0.00031855 BTC on popular exchanges.
-In the last seven days, ViciCoin has traded up 0% against the US dollar.
-ViciCoin has a market cap of $200.56 million and $178,091.09 worth of ViciCoin was traded on exchanges in the last 24 hours.
+ViciCoin (VCNT) traded down 0.3% against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on September 24th.
+In the last week, ViciCoin has traded 0% higher against the U.S. dollar.
+One ViciCoin token can currently be purchased for $20.09 or 0.00031414 BTC on popular exchanges.
+ViciCoin has a market capitalization of $200.00 million and approximately $174,445.60 worth of ViciCoin was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.